SMKA Kota Kinabalu

 Kota Kinabalu Islamic High School (Malay: Sekolah Menengah Kebangsaan Agama Kota Kinabalu) (SMKAKK) is an Islamic schools in Kota Kinabalu.
 The school was formerly known as Sekolah Menengah Agama Kota Kinabalu or SMAKK.
-This school was a very good school.

 History

 SMKA Kota Kinabalu was established on 1 December 1990.
-SMKA Kota Kinabalu was named by the Founding Principal, Haidon Hadi Sapiri, in 1990 in conjunction with the name of the district where this school is situated.
-In particular, this school is located in Bukit Padang and, until the end of 2015, beside Sabah Science Secondary School.
+That year, the Founding Principal, Haidon Hadi Sapiri, named the school after the district where this school is situated.
+The school is located in Bukit Padang and, until the end of 2015, beside Sabah Science Secondary School.
 The school campus was originally the Sabah Campus of National University of Malaysia established in 1979 and dissolved years later.

 Establishment of this school was intended by the Sabah State Education Director in order to increase the number of Islamic schools in Sabah.
-11 teachers, 1 clerk and 205 students of Form 1 and Form 4 were among the first batch of this school.
+Originally, the school had 11 teachers, one clerk and 205 students of Form 1 and Form 4.

 On 12 April 2011, SMKA Kota Kinabalu became a School Without Litter through a proclamation issued by Kota Kinabalu City Hall.
 In 2016, SMKA Kota Kinabalu becomes an SMKA with the status of Maahad Tahfiz (school of al-Quran memorisation) and, thus, offers Tahfiz programme to students.